Yamanaka-Lab-TUAT/BayesTexOpt/README.md

 -----

 ## Description
-- The Bayesian Texture Optimization using Deep Neural Network-based Numerical Material Test (BayesTexOpt) project provides the neural network (NN) structure (named DNN-3D), the training parameters and the datasets for optimizing crystallographic texture in an aluminum alloy sheet to reduce in-plane anisotropy of Lankford value.
+- Bayesian Texture Optimization using Deep Neural Network-based Numerical Material Test (BayesTexOpt) project provides neural network (NN) structure (named DNN-3D), training parameters (weights and biases for the NN) and training datasets reported in the paper (R. Kamijyo et al., (2021) submitted).
+- Using the DNN-3D, one can perform optimization of crystallographic texture in an aluminum alloy sheet to reduce in-plane anisotropy of Lankford value.
-- The DNN-3D was constructed on TensorFlow and Keras.
+- The DNN-3D is constructed on TensorFlow and Keras.
-- This repository also provides 3D-viewer to visualize the optization results.
+- This repository also provides 3D-viewer to flexibly visualize the optization result.
 - This project is related to the Deep Neural Network-based Numerical Material Test (DNN-NMT) project (click <a href="https://github.com/Yamanaka-Lab-TUAT/DNN-NMT">here</a>).
-- The detailed methodology is reported in the following publications.
+- The detailed methodology can be found in the following publications.

 ## Publications
 1. R. Kamijyo, A. Ishii, and A. Yamanaka, Bayesian Texture Optimization using deep neural network-based numerical material test, (2021), submitted.